Polydile/dile-components/packages/dile-datepicker/README.md

 --dile-datepicker-trigger-size | Size for the icon | 36px
---dile-datepicker-trigger-disabled-color | Color for the icon on disabled state | #ccc --dile-datepicker-trigger-margin-bottom | Space bottom for the icon | 0.2em
+--dile-datepicker-trigger-disabled-color | Color for the icon on disabled state | #ccc --dile-datepicker-trigger-margin-bottom | Space bottom for the icon | 0.2em --dile-datepicker-width | calendar width | Depends on the window size (responsive) from 280px to 350px

 For dile-datepicker and dile-calendar component: